Plant City, Florida

 The Wishnatzki family has farmed berries since 1987, so Gary is no stranger to the challenges emerging on the horizon for an industry that makes up for more than $1 billion of Florida’s economy.

-“In recent years, the specialty crop sector has faced serious challenges,” said Wishnatzki in 2017 testimony to the United States House Agriculture Committee.
+“In recent years, the specialty crop sector has faced serious challenges,” Gary explained in his testimony to the United States House Agriculture Committee.
 “Most growers agree that availability of labor is the greatest of these challenges.
 I believe innovation can play a role in solving this.There’s a tremendous need for automation, and at the same time, technology is coming of age where we can do this,” Gary said.

-In 2013, Harvest CROO engineered a prototype for a fully autonomous strawberry harvester to tackle the labor shortage from which many agricultural operations were suffering.
+In 2013, Harvest CROO Robotics engineered a prototype for a fully autonomous strawberry harvester to tackle the labor shortage many agricultural operations were experiencing.

-“The prototype can – in an actual working strawberry field – identify, select and pick only ripe strawberries while leaving the unripe berries and plants unharmed,” said Wishnatzki.
+“The prototype can–in an actual working strawberry field–identify, select and pick only ripe strawberries while leaving the unripe berries and plants unharmed,” Gary testified.
 “The use of this technology will improve the quality of the berries picked, reduce energy usage and increase strawberry yields by at least 10 percent.”

-Since the flagship prototype, Harvest CROO has been extolled with awards and grants.
+Since the flagship prototype, Harvest CROO Robotics has been extolled with awards and grants.
 In 2016, the National Science Foundation awarded a Small Business Innovation Research Program grant that supported their development of this automated machine.
-That same year, Harvest CROO was selected as one of the six finalists of Western Growers AgTech Innovation Arena startup competition.
+That same year, the company was selected as one of the six finalists of Western Growers AgTech Innovation Arena startup competition.

-The robotic strawberry picking platform has quickly developed and moved into testing on Wish’s farm in Duette, Florida.
+The robotic strawberry picking platform has quickly developed and moved into testing on Wish Farms in Duette, Florida.

-“My cofounder developed a patented system using soft claws on a picking wheel, and that’s allowed us to travel around the plant, dive and pick at commercial speed,” said Wishnatzki in the committee testimony.
+“My cofounder developed a patented system using soft claws on a picking wheel, and that’s allowed us to travel around the plant, dive and pick at commercial speed,” he said.
 “The processing power of computer chips has dramatically increased in the last five years.
 We’re processing 30 gigabytes of data per second.”

 The sheer technological power of the machine comes with its fair share of admiration from onlookers.

-“Most people react in awe when they see the absolute size of the vehicle,” said Wishnatzki.
+“Most people react in awe when they see the absolute size of the vehicle,” he said.
 “The robots being positioned and working with sub-half-inch accuracy also fascinates most people.”

-This modern marvel may seem shiny and new with several bells and whistles, but Wishnatzki insists it is still in early stages of development.
+This modern marvel may seem shiny and new with several bells and whistles, but Gary insists it is still in early stages of development.